MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsVoiceApplicationsPolicy.md

 ```

 ### -AllowCallQueueOverflowSharedVoicemailGreetingChange
-When set to True users affected by the policy will be allowed to change Call Queue's overflow shared voicemail greeting.
-When set to False (the default value) users affected by the policy will not be allowed to change callqueue's overflow shared voicemail greeting.
+When set to True users affected by the policy will be allowed to change the call queue's overflow shared voicemail greeting.
+When set to False (the default value) users affected by the policy will not be allowed to change the call queue's overflow shared voicemail greeting.

 ```yaml
 Type: Boolean